Matchroom boss Eddie Hearn has seemingly found a positive in the current climate as the world deals with the coronavirus pandemic.

 Seemingly excited about the prospect of the Pulev clash being postponed ‘for months,’ Hearn then has his fingers crossed that the same will happen to Fury vs. Deontay Wilder III.

-This would then allow him to make moves to put together Fury vs Joshua in an outcome that may never have been possible under normal circumstances.
+This would allow him to make moves to put together Fury vs Joshua in an outcome that may never have been possible under normal circumstances.

-Outlining his vision, Hearn told Sky Sports: “Well I think, all of a sudden, does the Joshua-Fury fight start taking priority, maybe over a Pulev fight.
+Outlining his vision, Hearn told Sky Sports: “Well, I think, all of a sudden, does the Joshua-Fury fight start taking priority, maybe over a Pulev fight.

 “If the Pulev fight extends beyond the summer.
 There’s so much that could happen right now.

-Pulev himself is resigned to a further wait on the Joshua fight (again) after taking to his channels to inform fans on Thursday.
+Pulev is resigned to a further wait on the Joshua fight (again) after taking to his channels to inform fans on Thursday.

 “Watch the whole interview on Saturday (21.03), on the Тази sʺbota I nedelâ show on bTV.”

-In regards to whether Hearn has a shot of landing Fury for Joshua, ‘The Gypsy King’ has spoken little about any third fight with Wilder since stopping him in seven rounds at the MGM Grand last month.
+Regarding whether Hearn has a shot of landing Fury for Joshua, ‘The Gypsy King’ has spoken little about any third fight with Wilder since stopping him in seven rounds at the MGM Grand last month.

 Las Vegas was set to stage again in July, but with the bright lights of the strip darkened for the first time in years, nobody knows when the trilogy may be completed.

-Both Fury and Joshua have mandatories due against Dillian Whyte and Oleksandr Usyk, which are almost certain to be given a few months of reprieve.
+Fury and Joshua have mandatories due against Dillian Whyte and Oleksandr Usyk, which are almost certain to be given a few months of reprieve.